blaisebuckland/morse-code-translator/README.md

 # Morse Code Translator

-This translator can translate words from English to Morse code and vice versa.
+This translator can translate words, numbers and simple punctuation from English to Morse code and vice versa.
 It is my first project using JavaScript classes and unit testing.

 Separating out and purifying functions in order to be able to test them was challenging but made the code cleaner.
 The tests also revealed a bug that I hadn't originally spotted in the browser, which I was then able to fix.